 Just because the Forex market is decentralised does not mean it’s the wild west, and there are laws that govern the industry.
 In charge of enforcing these laws are the financial regulators, and every country has its own regulator.
 In the US, 2 bodies ensure the Forex market remains fair – the CFTC and the NFA.

 In the US, regulations on Forex trading are quite different from those enforced in other regions of the world.
-The Forex brokers often complain that the laws are prohibiting, which explains why there aren’t many brokers licensed by the NFA.
+Forex brokers often complain that the laws are prohibiting, which explains why there aren’t many brokers licensed by the NFA.
+Nevertheless, there are still a couple of brokers that do have all the required licenses in the US and also often accept all traders who have at least the ITIN number.

 Some of the Forex regulations in the US that are different from those in other countries are those surrounding:

 It was the concept of leverage that made the retail Forex market as he as it is today because it enables traders with lesser capital to participate at the same level as those with more capital.
-In principle, a broker can provide as much leverage as they want, which is why there are brokers with leverage as high as 1000:1.
+In principle, a broker can provide in a lot of parts of the world as much leverage as they want, which is why there are brokers with leverage as high as 1000:1.

 Leverage is a double-edged sword that could increase a trader’s profits, but it also increases the losses.
 By capping leverage, the US regulators wanted to reduce the risk involved in trading.
 Obviously, this makes Forex trading in the US by many traders more difficult if they don’t have the necessary capital, but that’s just the way it is.